 Financial arrangements will be specified in each site's mitigation plan.
 TWT fully intends to be the fee simple owner and long-term manager of all mitigation properties.
-All long-term management funds will be deposited in a separate account from the project implementation account and will be clearly named "Long Term Management Account" or other descriptive title.
+All long-term management funds will be deposited in a separate account from the project implementation account and will be clearly named "Long Term Management Account".
+This section will include an outline of anticipated long-term expenses, and the method by which TWT will provide funding in perpetuity for those expenses, and the timeline for establishing those assurance funds.
+Assurance options including a traditional stewardship endowment in a secure investment, but may include other assurance methods, only as approved by the DE acting in consultation with the IRT.